2017–18 UConn Huskies women's basketball team: Louisville

-The Cardinals outscored the Huskies in the third and fourth quarters and were only outscored by two points in the second quarter, but that was not enough to overcome a 24 – 6 margin by the Huskies in the first quarter.
+The Cardinals outscored the Huskies in the third and fourth quarters and were only outscored by two points in the second quarter, but that was not enough to overcome a 24–6 margin by the Huskies in the first quarter.
 Louisville scored the first three points of the quarter but UConn then scored 19 consecutive points.
 The UConn defense held Louisville 20 points under their scoring average.
 Samuelson played all 40 minutes, scoring 26 points.
 Williams also played all 40 minutes and pulled down 15 rebounds.

 Temple

-Connecticut had six players in double figures as they easily won their game against Temple 106 – 45.
+Connecticut had six players in double figures as they easily won their game against Temple 106–45.
 This game represented the 100th win for juniors Samuelson and Collier.
 Interestingly, the 100th win came in the 101st game.
-While winning 100 of your 101 games is an NCAA record only tied a record, also held by three other UConn classes.
+While winning 100 of 101 games is an NCAA record only tied a record, also held by three other UConn classes.

 Tulane

-The Green Wave scored first, hitting a three pointer on the first shot of the game, but the Huskies responded with a 28–4 run.
+The Green Wave scored first, hitting a three-pointer on the first shot of the game, but the Huskies responded with a 28–4 run.
 Stevens ended up with 23 points while Collier scored 22.
-The Huskies recorded nine blocks while cruising to an easy win 91 – 47.
+The Huskies recorded nine blocks while cruising to an easy win 91–47.

 SMU

 In their last regular-season road game, UConn played Southern Methodist University.
 The Mustangs outscored the Huskies in the fourth quarter, and most of the first quarter.
 UConn did not take the first lead until just over a minute remained in the first quarter.
 However, following the first media timeout at which SMU led 12–6, the Huskies scored 43 consecutive points.
-Only a free-throw with 12 seconds left in the quarter prevented the Mustangs from going scoreless in the second quarter, but it was still the fewest points given up by UConn in a quarter since the format switched to quarters three years ago.
+Only a free throw with 12 seconds left in the quarter prevented the Mustangs from going scoreless in the second quarter, but it was still the fewest points given up by UConn in a quarter since the format switched to quarters three years before.
 Samuelson was the leading scorer for the Huskies with 23 points hitting 5 of 8 three-point attempts.
 The final score was 80–36 in favor of UConn.